alehed/rex/Readme.md

 ### Caveats

-The \* and . was added to provide short usefulness expressions, but as opposed.
-They don't work as you would expect.
-The . does what you would expect but it has to be the only transition going out of the state, otherwise it will complain about a non-deterministic expression.
+The \* and . were added to provide short useful expressions, but as opposed to real regexes, they don't work the way you would expect them to.
+The . does what you would think but it has to be the only transition going out of the state, otherwise it will complain about a non-deterministic expression and fail.

 The problem of the \* is more subtle.
 It controls the fail-state.
 Instead of failing, the expression simply goes to the last \*.
 This seems reasonable but